Women Hold Up the Sky

 Sun, 15 March–screening at The Eastern Cape Film Festival in East London, South Africa.

-25 June-16 July–Women Hold up the Sky is available online for a limited time with free screenings till 16 July as part of the vFringe of the virtual National Arts Festival in Makhanda, South Africa.
+25 June-16 July–Women Hold up the Sky have been extended and will be available online beyond the virtual National Arts Festival, Makhanda, South Africa.

-Tues, 28 July–Cape Town TV (CTV) will broadcast the film to the greater Cape Town area and on DStv Channel 263 at 9 pm.
+Tues, 28 July-on Cape Town TV (CTV) to the greater Cape Town area and on DStv Channel 263 at 9 pm.

-The official launch of the film in the Democratic Republic of Congo (DRC) is scheduled for late July 2020.
+25-26 July-The official launch of the film was hosted by Femmes Solidaires (FESO) in Kongo Central, the Democratic Republic of Congo (DRC).

 Pascaline Mabondo, DRC © WoMin (left)